ddsnowboard/LatinLinker/README.md

 ===========
 #I'm calling it on this, I have no idea what I'm doing.
 Maybe if I can think better, I'll be able to do it, but surely not now.

+So, where I was was that I was trying to pretty much recreate the LatinLibrary website so I could have all the texts locally on the site itself because javascript can't get outside websites.
+I had a python script that would do it partially, but there was too much to think about and I couldn't think about it all at once.
+Maybe another day.
 A webapp that takes a link to a page from LatinLibrary or similar and shows it with all the words as links to their Whitaker's Words definitions.